Haolin Liu

 Department of Computer Science, University of Virginia

 Hi!
 I am Haolin Liu, a third-year PhD student at the University of Virginia, where I am fortunate to be advised by Prof. Chen-Yu Wei.
 Prior to this, I received my bachelor’s degree in Computer Science from ShanghaiTech University, where I studied chemistry for 1.5 years before transitioning to computer science for 2.5 years.
-I finished my undergraduate thesis with Prof. Dengji Zhao.

 selected publications

-1. NeurIPS
+1. Preprint

 Beating Adversarial Low-Rank MDPs with Unknown Transition and Bandit Feedback